-When I was a kid, I remember my mom whipping up batches of chocolate-peanut butter no bakes cookies for my brother and me, and chocolate chow mein noodle cookies for my dad.
+When I was a kid, I remember my mom whipping up batches of these chocolate-peanut butter no bake cookies for my brother and me, and chocolate chow mein noodle cookies for my dad.
 We always referred to them as haystacks.

 Do you remember those?

 We’d gobble up that chocolate-peanut butter goodness in no time, and think Mom was the best baker ever.